Hosted.com

 – Configure your site in FileZilla

-For this tutorial we use CoreFTP, so let’s proceed.
-Navigate to cPanel → Files → FTP Accounts and click Configure FTP Client next to your desired FTP account.
+For this tutorial we use CoreFTP, navigate to cPanel → Files → FTP Accounts and click Configure FTP Client next to your desired FTP account.

 In the Configuration Files section, select CoreFTP or Cyberduck by clicking FTP Configuration File beneath the respective logo.